Incident DetailsCause of Death:

 The shot entered Officer DeRossette's back and lodged in his abdomen.
 He was transported to City Hospital and died from the injuries he suffered six days later.

-Officer DeRossette, a member of the mounted unit, was survived by his wife, sister, four brothers, two of whom served as officers with the department, and his equine partner, Cola.
+Officer DeRossette, a member of the mounted unit, was survived by his wife, sister, four brothers and his equine partner, Cola.
+Two of his brothers also served as officers with the department.

 The responsibilities of the Indianapolis Police Department (1854–2006) are now under the jurisdiction of the Indianapolis Metropolitan Police Department.